wenronchen/rt_prediction/README.md

 ## Machine learning models for retention time and migration time prediction

 ### 1. Prerequisite
-Python 3.X and corresponding version of Pytorch, Keras and Tensorflow.
+Python 3.X and corresponding version of Sklearn, Pytorch, Keras and Tensorflow.

 ### 2. Scripts to reproduce the results